Mdthr/alx-low_level_programming/0x0E-structures_typedef/README.md

-Define a new type struct dog
+ function that initialize a variable of type struct dog